Malaysia–Namibia relations

 Malaysia–Namibia relations refers to bilateral relations between Malaysia and Namibia.
 Malaysia has a high commission in Windhoek, and Namibia has a high commission in Kuala Lumpur.
 Both countries are members of Commonwealth of Nations and the Group of 77.

 History

-Both countries were once part of the British Empire and before Namibia achieved its independence, Malaysia had contributed to some operations in Namibia by sending a group of soldiers to help monitor the Namibia elections and peace process.
-Today, the relations are much more focused in economic co-operation.
+Both countries were once part of the British Empire.
+Before Namibia achieved its independence in 1990, Malaysia had contributed to some operations in Namibia by sending a group of soldiers to help monitor the Namibia elections and peace process.
+Today, the relations are much more focused on economic co-operation.

 Economic relations

 During the Mahathir era, several agreements had been signed by both countries, such as the agreement on economic, science and technical co-operation.
 In 2006, the total trade between Malaysia and Namibia was worth around U$29 million, with exports valued at U$6.7 million and imports at U$22.3 million.
 Malaysia is also one of the major export partners for Namibia.